starteNCS/drl-bomberman/README.md

    conda env create --name <name> -f environment.yml conda activate <name>
    ```
    This will implicitly install this package as dependency in editable mode.
+This does not work on all architectures, see **Troubleshooting**.

 3. Alternative:
    ```bash